aws/nova-act/README.md

   * `username` (optional): Username for proxy authentication
   * `password` (optional): Password for proxy authentication
   * Note: Proxy is not supported when connecting to a CDP endpoint or using the default Chrome browser
+* `human_input_callbacks` (optional): An implementation of human input callbacks.
+If not provided, a request for human input tool will not be made.
+* `tools` (optional): A list of client provided tools.

 This creates one browser session.
 You can create as many browser sessions as you wish and run them in parallel but a single session must be single-threaded.